-Technology Based Effluent Limits (TBELs) for construction sand and gravel facilities can be found in 40 CFR 436.32(1) and (2) for facilities that recycle waste water for use in processing and mine dewatering, respectively.
+Technology Based Effluent Limits (TBELs) for crushed stone mining facilities can be found in 40 CFR 436.22(1) and (2) for facilities that recycle waste water for use in processing and mine dewatering, respectively.
 The TBELs were promulgated for existing dischargers using the Best Practicable Control Technology Available (BPT).
-New Source Performance Standards (NSPS) have not yet been developed by the EPA for the construction sand and gravel subcategory.
+New Source Performance Standards (NSPS) have not yet been developed by the EPA for the Crushed Stone Subcategory.

 The instream WQS for pH, for streams classified as F&W, are 6.0 - 8.5 s.u per ADEM Admin Code r.
-335-6-10-.09.
-TBELs found in 40 CFR 436 Subpart C states the discharge limitations for pH of 6.0 - 9.0 s.u. for an existing point source.
-Information provided in the Permittee's application indicated that Outfalls 001-1 and 002-1 could discharge chronically when the discharge/stream flow ratio may be high; therefore, discharge limitations for pH of 6.0 - 8.5 s.u. are proposed for Outfalls 001-1 and 002-1 per ADEM Admin Code r.
+335-6-10-.09, however because discharges from Outfalls 002-1, 004-1 and 005-1 are expected only in response to rain events, it is the opinion of the Department that discharges with an allowable pH daily maximum of 9.0 will not adversely affect the instream pH based on the low discharge/stream flow ratio.
+The discharge limitations for pH of 6.0 - 9.0 s.u. for these outfalls are identical to the existing point source TBELs found in 40 CFR 426 Subpart B. Information provided in the Permittee's application indicated that Outfalls 001-1 and 003-1 could discharge chronically when the discharge/stream flow ratio may be high; therefore, discharge limitations for pH of 6.0 - 8.5 s.u. are proposed for Outfall 003-1 per ADEM Admin Code r.
 335-6-10-.09.

-The TBELs for 40 CFR 436 Subpart C do not include limitations for Total Suspended Solids (TSS).
+The TBELs for 40 CFR 436 Subpart B do not include limitations for Total Suspended Solids (TSS).
 TSS is classified as a conventional pollutant in 40 CFR 401.16 and is expected to be discharged from this type of facility.
-Therefore, monthly average and daily maximum effluent limitations for TSS were prepared using Best Professional Judgment (BPJ) with consideration given to the NSPS for TSS in 40 CFR 434.35.
+Therefore, monthly average and daily maximum effluent limitations for TSS are those proposed by the EPA for crushed stone mine drainage in the Development Document for Effluent Limitations Guidelines and New Source Performance Standards for the Mineral Mining and Processing Pont Source Category (July 1979).